We protect what we love.

 Restoring Balance

-Indigenous and traditional communities, which adopted this thinking thousands of years ago, now hold a global bank of intelligence and indigenous innovation that is invaluable—but only if we invest in retaining it.
-In the foreseeable future, the extinction of these technologies and landraces will stand alongside the extinction of species as one of the great losses of the 21st century.
+Indigenous and traditional communities, having embraced this mindset thousands of years ago, now possess a global reservoir of knowledge and indigenous innovation that is invaluable—but only if we invest in preserving it.
+In the foreseeable future, the loss of these technologies and landraces will rank alongside species extinction as one of the major losses of the 21st century.

-While there are promising avenues for improvement, changing the mindset around restoration may be more difficult than it seems.
-In past experience, people can be defensive and often get stuck using practices that worked well or that are popular today.
-However, as climate change continues to affect how we approach much of the natural world, agriculture, in turn, will be affected.
-We will need to constantly re-think our role in the preservation of the environment.
+While there are promising avenues for improvement, shifting the mindset around restoration may be more challenging than it seems.
+In past experiences, people can be defensive and often become stuck in using practices that previously worked well or that are currently popular.
+However, as climate change continues to impact our approach to the natural world, agriculture will also be affected.
+We will need to constantly rethink our role in preserving the environment.

-The time to be making those changes is imminent.
+The time to make those changes is imminent.

 But thinking about how to combat climate change can be overwhelming.
-“How can I influence system-wide changes or influence big businesses?” you may ask yourself.
-One important industry where we can make an impact is agriculture.
-Using a landrace species, like the Churro sheep creates a symbiotic relationship with the local flora and fauna is how we can protect biodiversity.
+“How can I influence system-wide changes or impact large corporations?” you might ask yourself.
+One crucial industry where we can make a difference is agriculture.
+Utilizing a landrace species, like the Churro sheep, fosters a symbiotic relationship with the local flora and fauna, which helps protect biodiversity

 Churro sheep can restore the balance.